patternfly/patternfly-elements/elements/pfe-primary-detail/README.md

 - `details-nav--header`: In case content needs to be added at the top of the nav area.
 Will not be matched up with `details` content.
 - `details-nav--footer`: In case contnet needs to be added at the bottom of the nav.
 Will not be matched up with `details` content.

-## Attributes

-- `consistent-height`: Makes sure the primary details element doesn't change height when a different `details` item is shown.

 ## Variable hooks

 Available hooks for styling: